mxsteini/mst_yaml2tca/Readme.md

 Containers are always automatically sorted into the Container groups.
 In EXT:mst_yaml2tca/Resources/Private/Yaml/Elements.yaml is an example for such a file

-Unlike "real" TCA, the section "showItem" is defined as an array.
 Each entry corresponds to a tab.

 ## Usage
 To load a yaml file simply insert in: